Equimatchable Claw-Free Graphs: Introduction

 \section{Introduction}

 A graph $G$ is \emph{equimatchable} if every maximal matching of $G$ has the same cardinality.
-Equimatchable graphs are first considered in \cite{lewin}, \cite{meng} and \cite{grunbaum} simultaneously in 1974.
-They are formally introduced in 1984 \cite{equi-LPP83}.
+Equimatchable graphs are first considered by Grünbaum \cite{grunbaum}, Lewin \cite{lewin}, and Meng \cite{meng} simultaneously in 1974.
+They are formally introduced by Lesk et al. in 1984 \cite{equi-LPP83}.
 Equimatchable graphs can be recognized in polynomial time (see \cite{equi-LPP83} and \cite{demange_ekim_equi}).
-From the structural point of view, all 3-connected planar equimatchable graphs and all 3-connected cubic equimatchable graphs are determined in \cite{classes}.
-In \cite{genus}, it is shown that equimatchable graphs with fixed genus have bounded size, and in \cite{girth}, equimatchable graphs with girth at least 5 are characterized.
-Factor critical equimatchable graphs with vertex connectivity 1 and 2 are characterized in \cite{favaron1986equimatchable}.
+From the structural point of view, all 3-connected planar equimatchable graphs and all 3-connected cubic equimatchable graphs are determined by Kawarabayashi et al. \cite{classes}.
+Besides, Kawarabayashi and Plummer showed that equimatchable graphs with fixed genus have bounded size \cite{genus}, while Frendrup et al. characterized equimatchable graphs with girth at least 5 \cite{girth}.
+Factor-critical equimatchable graphs with vertex connectivity 1 and 2 are characterized by Favaron \cite{favaron1986equimatchable}.

 A graph $G$ is \emph{well-covered} if every maximal independent set of $G$ has the same cardinality.
 Well-covered graphs are closely related to equimatchable graphs since the line graph of an equimatchable graph is a well-covered graph.
-The work in \cite{finbow1994characterization} provides a characterization of well-covered graphs that contain neither 4- nor 5- cycles, whereas \cite{staples1979some} provides characterizations of some subclasses of well-covered graphs.
-Claw-free well-covered graphs have been investigated in \cite{levit2015weighted} and \cite{hartnell1996}.
+Finbow et al. \cite{finbow1994characterization} provides a characterization of well-covered graphs that contain neither 4-cycles nor 5-cycles, whereas Staples \cite{staples1979some} provides characterizations of some subclasses of well-covered graphs.
+A graph is \emph{claw-free} if it does not have a claw as an induced subgraph.
+Recognition algorithms for claw-free graphs have been presented by Kloks et al. \cite{Kloks2000}, Faenza et al. \cite{faenza2014solving}, and Hermelin et al. \cite{hermelin2011domination}.
+Claw-free well-covered graphs have been investigated by Levit and Tankus \cite{levit2015weighted} and by Hartnell and Plummer \cite{hartnell1996}.
 However, to the best of our knowledge, there is no previous study in the literature about claw-free equimatchable graphs.